urbit/old-doc/reference/hoon/library/3bD.md

   ::
 ```

-Parse list of json as a tuple of unit results
+Reparse a list of json as a tuple of units containing the parsed results.

 ```
 ~zod/try=> ((at-raw ni ni bo ~):jo ~[s/'hi' n/'1' b/&])